kotakawase/pomoru/README.md

 ```

 ## License
-The bot is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+pomoru is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).